lucassodrem1/akernstalker/README.md

 Open in your web server the file "akernstalker/sql/connect.php" to install de database.

-### Possible Problems for php users who use versions older than 7.0
+### Possible Problems for PHP users who use versions older than 7.0

 If the program doesn't work correctly, the problem may be because of the following error: